-Design and Construction of a Bulkhead Underground Leaching Stope
+Design of a Bulkhead Underground Leaching Stope

 This method may be economical for certain low-grade deposits by minimizing the transport of material to the surface for the recovery of valuable mineral.
 Application of the in situ stope leaching technique is site specific and would require detailed site characterization studies for preparation of an environmental impact statement and permitting for its design, construction, and operation.
 In situ stope leaching consists of fragmenting ore, introducing chemicals to extract metal, and collecting and processing the metal-bearing solution